OCA/vertical-hotel/hotel_restaurant/README.rst

 ================

 This Module is for Hotel/Resort/Restaurant management.

 You can manage:
-- Configure Property,
+* Configure Property,
-- Restaurant Configuration,
+* Restaurant Configuration,
-- Table reservation,
+* Table reservation,
-- Generate and process Kitchen Order ticket,
+* Generate and process Kitchen Order ticket,
-- Payment
+* Payment

--Different reports are also provided, mainly for Restaurant.
+* Different reports are also provided, mainly for Restaurant.

 Bug Tracker